socketsupply/docs/apps/toolbox/index.md

 If you have a team license, this app is how your team members can find and connect to you.

-You can launch Operator apps the same way as any regular app.
-But Toolbox provides a lot of useful features...

 ### Wizards

 Wizards guide you through common tasks.
 They make your job easier by reducing